 In addition to the application, an applicant must submit the following:

-Two letters of recommendation are strongly suggested.
+Two letters of recommendation are required.
 If you graduated from university within the past five years, one recommendation should come from a professor.
-If you choose not to provide recommendations, please explain your choice. (may be sent electronically.)

-If an individual wishes to write specifically about your qualifications for the University of New Hampshire School of Law, he or she may send a letter to us at:
+If an individual wishes to write specifically about your qualifications for the University of New Hampshire Franklin Pierce School of Law, he or she may send a letter to us at:

 2 White Street